Glynis Johns: 1980–1999: Final roles

-1990s

-In 1991, Johns returned to A Little Night Music at the age of 68, this time playing Madame Armfeldt, the mother of her original character Desiree, with Gordon Davidson directing at the Ricardo Montalbán Theatre in Los Angeles.
-Following this, she starred as Myrtle Bledsoe in the premiere of Horton Foote's A Coffin in Egypt from June to July 1998 at the Bay Street Theatre in New York.
+In 1991, Johns returned to A Little Night Music aged 68, this time playing Madame Armfeldt, the mother of her original character Desiree, with Gordon Davidson directing at the Ricardo Montalbán Theatre in Los Angeles.
+Following this, she starred as Myrtle Bledsoe in the premiere of Horton Foote's A Coffin in Egypt from June to July 1998 at the Bay Street Theatre in New York City.

-On screen, Johns had the main part of Darjeeling alongside Honor Blackman and Derek Jacobi on the American children's television anthology series ABC Weekend Specials (in the short The Secret Garden, which aired on 5 November 1994).
+On screen, Johns had the main part of Darjeeling alongside Honor Blackman and Derek Jacobi on the American children's television anthology series ABC Weekend Specials (in the short "The Secret Garden", which aired on 5 November 1994).

-Johns appeared in just three film roles throughout the 1990s, as the grandmother in each.
+Johns appeared in just three films in the 1990s, as the grandmother in each.
 She played the camera-toting grandmother in the 1995 Sandra Bullock hit While You Were Sleeping and the waspish Grandma Rose in Ted Demme's 1994 black comedy film The Ref.
-Of this role, Caution Spoilers' Sarah notes that "Glynis Johns as the awful Rose is terrific"; her character was often at odds with her son Lloyd Chasseur, played by Kevin Spacey.
+Of this role, Caution Spoilers' Sarah noted, "Glynis Johns as the awful Rose is terrific"; her character was often at odds with her son Lloyd Chasseur, played by Kevin Spacey.
 In 1998, Johns was named a Disney legend in the film category.
-Her last film appearance to date was as the grandmother of Molly Shannon's Mary Gallagher in the 1999 film Superstar.
+Her last film appearance was as the grandmother of Molly Shannon's Mary Gallagher in the 1999 film Superstar.

 Public image

-In September 1946, when she was still fairly new to the profession, Powell and Pressburger hailed Johns "one of the most sought-after of all young British stars".
-She was voted by British exhibitors as the 10th most popular box-office star in 1951 and 1952.
+In September 1946, when she was still fairly new to the profession, Powell and Pressburger hailed Johns as "one of the most sought-after of all young British stars".
+She was voted by British exhibitors as the 10th-most popular box-office star in 1951 and 1952.
 By the time of Loser Takes All (1956), Johns was a top box-office draw.

-The UK and US

-A devotee of British cinema, Johns famously said "I would sooner play in a good British picture than in the majority of American pictures I have seen," though her penchant for American cinema cannot be understated.
-She found her stardom in 1940s Britain (wherein her "glistening blue eyes and perfect comic timing made her British cinema's most sought-after female lead") and was already a star by the time she was in No Highway in the Sky, a joint British and American production produced in 1951, and her first role in American cinema.
+A devotee of British cinema, Johns said in 1946, "I would sooner play in a good British picture than in the majority of American pictures I have seen," She found her stardom in 1940s Britain (wherein her "glistening blue eyes and perfect comic timing made her British cinema's most sought-after female lead") and was already a star by the time she was in No Highway in the Sky, a joint British and American production produced in 1951, and her first role in American cinema.
 Johns became an indelible part of the cinema histories of both Britain and America, maintaining her British and American careers simultaneously.
-Following No Highway in the Sky (1951), she took on increasingly more roles in America and elsewhere: the majority of her television credits were American, including her eponymous 1963 sitcom Glynis, though her film and theatre credits (with several notable exceptions) were British.
+Following No Highway in the Sky, she took on increasingly more roles in America and elsewhere; most of her television credits were American, including her eponymous 1963 sitcom Glynis, though her film and theatre credits (with several notable exceptions) were British.

-Johns would later retire to the US, while her son Gareth lived the majority of his life in the UK.
+In Finishing the Hat (2010), Stephen Sondheim wrote, "[Johns was] perhaps the only major British stage actress not associated with Shakespeare".

 Personal life

-In 1947, Johns was the maid of honour at the wedding of Muriel Pavlow and Derek Farr, who met in 1941 while filming Quiet Wedding.